DarkPro2102/DarkPro2102/README.md

 ## Introduction

 Hello, I'm Diego Bejarano, a Python developer with a passion for artificial intelligence and machine learning.
-I'm currently working on projects to improve my skills in the field of data science or artificial intelligence.
+I'm currently working on projects to improve my skills in the field of data science and artificial intelligence.
 Learning new things every day is my main goal and I am always looking for opportunities to keep learning and improve my abilities.

 ## Projects